-PRINCIPAL, CYBER SEED AND FUND INVESTMENT COMMITTEES
+PRINCIPAL, CYBER INVESTMENT AND CYBER FUND INVESTMENT COMMITTEES

 Bikram is a principal at Blu Venture Investors and serves on the Cyber Seed and Cyber Fund investment committees.
 He is a seasoned CEO, innovator, and entrepreneur with multiple exits experience.
 From 2014 to 2017, he was CEO of Optum Govt and Optum International and a member of the executive leadership team at United Health Group (UHG).
 From 2007 to 2014, he was president and CEO of QSSI, a health technology business that grew from under $10M in revenues to over $150M under his leadership.
 Bikram led the sale of QSSI to UHG/Optum in 2012 and subsequently spearheaded the turnaround of healthcare.gov.